emilesherrott/lap_1_backend_building_an_api/README.md

 # Building An API

-This code has two branches:
+This code has four branches:
 - `main`
 - `starter-code`
+- `completed-javascript`
+- `completed-json`

 To access this code for the lecture, please clone this repository into an appropriate directory and run: `git switch starter-code`.